DillerDigital/fancy_math_2025_01/README.md

 # Fancy Math with Unit Tests
+This project demonstrates unit testing and source control for the SWNG class.

 ## Installation
 - Make sure that your virtual environment is activated by typing the following at a CMD prompt: